SC Sète

+Sporting Club Sétois (Sporting Club sétois), commonly known as SC Sète or simply Sète, is a French football club based in Sète and founded in 1914.
+One of the founding members of the French Division 1 in 1932, the club currently competes in the Régional 2, the seventh tier of French football.

+The club won the French Division 1 twice, in the 1933–34 and 1938–39 seasons, and the Coupe de France also twice, in the 1929–30 and 1933–34 seasons.
+Sète's 1933–34 campaign was the first time a French club won the league and national cup double.
+Until 1960, the club played a major role in French football, but due to financial issues, was forced to give up its professional status.
+From the 1970s until 2005, the club played in the amateur levels, before being promoted back to Ligue 2 in 2005 for one season.
+In 2023, following financial issues and judicial liquidation, the club was forced to give up its historical name Football Club de Sète 34 and was refounded as Sporting Club Sétois in the eighth-tier Régional 3.

+Until 1990, Sète played its home matches at the Stade Georges-Bayrou, before adopting the Stade Louis-Michel as its new home that year.

 History

-The club was founded in 1901 as Olympique de Cette.
-It ceased activities due to the war in 1914, restarting as FC de Cette.
+In 1901, Olympique de Cette was founded in the city of Sète.
+It ceased activities due to the war in 1914.
+The current club, FC de Cette, was subsequently founded.
 The club was champion of the Ligue du Sud-Est for seven consecutive years from the inception of the competition in 1920 until 1926.
 In 1928 the name of the town changed from Cette to Sète, and the football club was renamed FC Sète.
 The club reached consecutive Coupe de France finals in 1929 and 1930, losing 2–0 to SO Montpellier in the first before winning the trophy against Racing Club de France 3–1 after extra time.

 In 1932 the club were founder members of the professional Division 1.
 They finished 4th in the group.
 The following season they won the Division 1 and Coupe de France double, becoming the first club to do so.
 They won their second Division 1 title in 1939, the last time the competition was played before World War II.